 How reliable is a BAC Calculator?

 You can easily find a chart or calculator that will help you determine your BAC level.
 However, these charts are only estimates — they do not consider what you’ve had to drink, your weight, sex, or any medications you may be on that could influence your BAC.
-Sometimes people use these calculators to try to figure out if they can legally drive, but you shouldn’t be relying on a BAC calculator estimate in these situations.
+Sometimes people use these calculators to try to figure out if they can legally drive, but you shouldn’t be relying on a BAC calculator estimate in these situations to determine if you are within the legal limit of alcohol to drive.
 The only way to get sober is to allow your body time to metabolize the alcohol, so these common tricks people try to sober up won’t work.